briandipalma/flux-for-components/README.md

 If you have multiple instances of a component you can distinguish data by a unique component ID.
 You need to add code in Stores, ActionCreators and Views to distinguish Actions by component ID.
-With Singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data.
+With singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data.
 You wouldn't want a chat message inputted in one chat window being added to every single chat thread.
 This results in some boilerplate code; code that passes around IDs and filters data based on these IDs.